Skip to main content

 • Can-Weld In-House Testing is based on the industry standards for plate and pipe certification and confirms training is maintained to those high standards, but may not be mandatory for employment.

-Ontario Minister of Labour, Monte McNaughton has repeatedly stated that his mission is to get more young people into the skilled trades.
+Ontario Minister of Labour has repeatedly stated that their mission is to get more young people into the skilled trades.
 An effort that will include ending the stigma around entering the skilled trades, making it simple to learn a trade and encourage businesses to bring on apprentices.
-Labour research revealed in 2020 that one out of every five jobs in the next five years is going to be in the skilled trades.
+Labour research revealed that one out of every five jobs in the upcoming years is going to be in the skilled trades.
 The research has also shown that one in three journeypersons today are over the age of 55, so Ontario is reaching a crisis point in the shortage.

-Leading the charge is McNaughton’s plan to reform the education system by introducing exposure into the schools curriculum as early as grade 1.
+Leading the charge, the after plan is to reform the education system by introducing exposure into the schools curriculum as early as grade 1.
 The reason why early school awareness to construction and industrial skilled trades is crucial is because young adults know how to become a doctor and the path to university, but have no idea what constitutes a skilled trades career, or how many different directions there are within one core skilled trade such as welding.

 Here at Can-Weld we have simplified that path to empower our students with the knowledge to choose and create their career direction.
-You’ll come to understand how you can balance going to a private career college with your personal and financial needs.
+You’ll come to understand how you can balance going to an Ontario career college with your personal and financial needs.
 There is no holding back on our “tips and knowledge.”
 This is not top secret information, so upon your very first information appointment, staff will be informing you about short term training, mid range employment, and long-term career goals.
 Every week new students enroll and start their journey as a welder.
 With individual appointments and independent training you gain confidence quickly.
-Through one-on-one training at a private career college a major roadblock from public intuitionalism training can be what you are seeking for motivation.
+Through one-on-one training at an Ontario career college a major roadblock from public intuitionalism training can be what you are seeking for motivation.

 WELDING OPENS THE DOOR